 With continuous effort and focus on quality and innovation, their products became a must for school lovers in France.
 With a desire to modernize its range of products and factories, Saphir has managed to keep the brand at the top of its market and achieve global expansion.

 Crockett & Jones

 Crockett & Jones was founded in Northhampton by Charles Jones and James Crockett.
 Together, they decided to establish a high quality shoe production as they both had experience regarding shoemaking.
 The leather was cut out in their factory, but the shoes were often brought home by the employees to be finished before delivery to the customer.
 Today, the company is run by the Jones's family's fourth generation, Jonathan Jones.
 The company is one of the most reputable, contemporary British shoe manufacturers with an international export.

 Bowhill & Elliott

-Bowhill & Elliott started with Obadiah Bowhill 1874, when he bought the company from Wright & Co.
+Bowhill & Elliott started with Obadiah Bowhill in 1874, when he bought the company from Wright & Co.
 He later handed it over to his son and son-in-law, Thomas Baines Elliott.
-This was the beginning of the family business led today by Roger Jury, a descendant of Mr. Elliott.
+This was the beginning of the family business which today is led by Roger Jury, a descendant of Mr Elliott.

 Since being founded, Bowhill & Elliott has been manufacturing high-quality handmade slippers and shoes.
 They specialize in producing hand embroidered velvet shoes as well as using different types of fabric to make both casual and formal shoes.
 In addition to their won production, they also sell a wider variety of other footwear brands such as Crockett & Jones.